P7even0/Project-School/README.md

 This is a project for school.
-Implemented backend using node js and for my database y use mongoDB more specifically mongoose.
+Implemented backend using node js and for my database i used mongoDB more specifically mongoose.